-Point-in-Time Restore
+Point-in-time restore

 A point-in-time restore is a cold restore that you can use to undo mistakes that might otherwise not be fixable.

 An example of such a mistake is dropping a table by mistake.
 A full restore restores the table during the physical restore but drops it again during the logical restore.
 A point-in-time restore lets you restore the data to the moment just before the table was dropped.

 When you restore the database server to a specific time, any transactions that were uncommitted at the specified point in time are lost.
 Also, all transactions after the point-in-time restore are lost.
-For information on how to restore to a specific time, see "Restoring Data to a Point in Time" on page 6-20.
+For information about how to restore to a specific time, see "Restore data to a point-in-time" on page 6-16.

-Imported Restore
+Imported restore

-ON-Bar allows you to restore objects to a different database server instance than the one from which the data was backed up.
-This type of restore is called an imported restore.
+An imported restore is a restore of objects to a different database server instance than the one from which the data was backed up.

-You can perform imported restores using whole-system, serial, or parallel backups.
+You can perform imported restores by using whole-system, serial, or parallel backups.
 You must use compatible versions of XBSA and storage managers for both operations.
 If you perform a parallel imported restore, it must include all storage spaces, logical logs, and administrative files from the source database server to synchronize the instance.
-For more information, see "Transferring Data with the Imported Restore" on page 6-29.
+For more information, see "Transfer data by performing an imported restore" on page 6-25.